UN Reports 880 Civilian Deaths from Drone Strikes in Sudan Conflict

 Here's what it means for you.

-The escalating use of drone strikes in Sudan poses significant humanitarian challenges and risks for civilians.
+The escalating use of drone warfare in Sudan poses significant risks to civilian safety and international stability.

 What happened